AMSC22-23/NeuralNet/README.md

     - std::vector<std::vector<>>.
     - std::vector<std::map<>>.

-Moreover we tried to implement different classes and methods to understando how different call or data organization can affect the time complexity.
+Moreover we tried to implement different classes and methods to understand how different call or data organization can affect the time complexity.